-Data Science Tutorial for Beginners
+Data Science Tutorial Overview

-In this Data Science tutorial for beginners, we will start off by understanding what exactly data is!
+In this Data Science tutorial for beginners, we will start by understanding what exactly data is!
 This entity called data is present all around us; it’s omnipresent like God!
 Simply put, data is just a collection of facts.

 A bunch of numbers like -0.879 and 348 is data.
 When we say statements like ‘My name is Sam’ or ‘I love Pizza’, this again is data.
-A mathematical formula such as ‘A = ’ is nothing but data, and well, when it comes to computers, data is nothing but the binary code, i.e., 0s and 1s.
+A mathematical formula such as ‘A = …’ is nothing but data, and well, when it comes to computers, data is nothing but the binary code, i.e., 0s and 1s.

 Now, why is this necessary?

 But with the advent of technology, this data started to explode; multiple sources started to generate huge amounts of unstructured data of different formats.
-The data, which was of just a few kilobytes or megabytes earlier, started blowing up exponentially and, today, we generate around 2,500 zettabytes of data every single day!
+The data, which was of just a few kilobytes or megabytes earlier, started blowing up exponentially, and today, we generate around 2,500 zettabytes of data every single day!

 What is Data Science?